MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/intro-to-manual-camera-controls.md

 iOS 8 provides extensions and enhancements to existing iOS APIs to provide this fine-grained control over the image capture process.

-## Bracketed Capture

-The Bracketed Capture is based on the settings from the Manual Camera Controls presented above and allows the application to capture a moment in time, in a variety of different ways.

-Simply stated, Bracketed Capture is a burst of still images taken with a variety of settings from picture to picture.

 ## Requirements

 The following are required to complete the steps presented in this article: